 The Fossil Cliffs are also a remnant of another Maria Island industrial endeavour.
 This section of the coastline is very lime-rich and consequently, hopeful entrepreneurs mined the cliffs around 1889, stripping back the rock to reveal the fossil-rich rock below.

-7. Summit Mount Maria
+8. Hike to the Summit of Mount Maria

 Hikers would be stoked to find out that Maria Island is one of Tasmania's best islands for bushwalking.
 And, one of the most rewarding hikes is a summit of Mount Maria.